Astrowalker Constellation | 2025

 Materials: 11 solar lights

-Dimensions: 500x200m
+Dimensions: 357x158m

 The Astrowalker Constellation is a night-time, environmental land art installation, composed of 11 solar lights.
-It is a simulation of an earthly constellation that abstractly forms a human-bird figure, the Astrowalker, with dimensions of 500x200 meters.
+It is a simulation of an earthly constellation that abstractly forms a human-bird figure, the Astrowalker, with dimensions of 357x158 meters.

 The Astrowalker Constellation is a poetic artistic gesture in nature.
 It is a proposal for contemporary mythology, an allegory, where the Astrowalker, as a dislocated constellation, reappears in dark, mysterious, and inaccessible places.
 Only there it can unfold its wings and be seen.
 On mountains, islands, in landscapes far from light pollution, the Astrowalker strives to unite with the other stars of the sky.
 Although this is in vain due to their difference, it keeps trying, driven by its impulse for an ideal world.
 The work thus doesn't refer to the individual imagination of an artist, but rather, it achieves a collective resonance, as an extension of thoughts and questions raised by our times — such as, whether the total disappearance of stars/fireflies has really taken place (see George Didi-Huberman, The Survival of the Fireflies, 2009), or if a silent revolution is starting from the mountains and islands.

-The first encounter with the human-bird was in 2010, during a research program studying prehistoric rock carvings in nature, in collaboration with archaeologists.
-It was then that first was noticed a rock carving representing the human-bird in a linear way: it was two rectangles perpendicular to each other, like an abstract human form, that created the sense that the figure was flying.
+My first encounter with the human-bird was in 2010, during a research program studying prehistoric rock carvings in nature, in collaboration with archaeologists.
+It was then that I first noticed a rock carving representing the human-bird in a linear way: it was two rectangles perpendicular to each other, like an abstract human form, that created the sense that the figure was flying.
 This sense was reinforced by the oblique placement of the drawing on the rock, in relation to the other carvings and the earth, with its background to the east.
 The persona of the Astrowalker was born out of this experience, which appears regularly in land art constellations since 2012.
 The Astrowalker “earth constellations” appear in different places each time, embodying the double concept of figure and idea — all the while striving to capture the essence of things beyond the visual, within the context of endangered ecosystems.

 Katerina Kotsala